History of Hobart

 Hobart's growth has been slow due to its geographic isolation, and the city has experienced extreme economic boom and bust periods throughout its history.
 The city grew to become a centre of whaling and shipbuilding in the 19th century, however, it suffered a major economic and population decline in late years of the century.
 The early 20th century saw another period of growth on the back of mining, agriculture and other primary industries, but the world wars had a very negative effect on Hobart, with a severe loss of working age men.

 Like most of Australia, the post-war years saw an influx of new migrants from Eastern and Southern Europe, such as Italy, Greece, Yugoslavia and Poland.
 In the later years of the 20th century, migrants increasingly arrived to settle in Hobart from Asia.
 Despite the rise in migration from parts of the world other than the United Kingdom and Ireland, the population of Hobart remains predominantly ethnically Anglo-Celtic, and has the highest percentage per capita of Australian born residents of all the Australian capital cities.

 Hobart is a major deep-water port for Southern Ocean shipping, and the last port of call for Australian Antarctic Division and French expeditions to Antarctica.
-Hobart is also a common port of call for naval vessels from many countries due to the deep harbour of the Derwent River.
+Hobart is also a common port of call for naval vessels from many countries due to the deep harbour of the River Derwent.
 US Navy vessels often stop for shore leave when returning to the United States from the Middle East.

 Hobart is defined by its geographical position, history and heritage.
 Classical examples of Georgian, Victorian and Edwardian architecture abound throughout the city, alongside more recently built structures.